halbupt/WiFi_CSI_and_Video_synchronize/README.md

-B.Datasets Downloads from https://drive.google.com/drive/folders/184qnT8qCyuw-lQy3cl0CQ_18dtfmK0_A?usp=sharing.
+B.  Datasets Downloads from https://drive.google.com/drive/folders/184qnT8qCyuw-lQy3cl0CQ_18dtfmK0_A?usp=sharing.

      put it into the directory as '*/WiFi_CSI_and_Video_synchronize/examples/*'

-C.Run Demosvm for SVM classification.
+C.   Run Demosvm for SVM classification.

-D.explainations
+D.   explainations

 (1).ReadCSI.py--python function directly processing the raw CSI *.dat into the reqiured training datasets for SVM